-Some days as a leader when you are building your high performance team, you start thinking that working with plants instead of people would be a fantastic idea because there’s just so much drama, disunity, and disharmony within your team!
-It feels like you’re back at high school some days!
+Some days when you’re leading your team, you can begin to think that working with plants instead of people would be a fantastic idea because there’s just so much drama, disunity, and disharmony within your team!

-Though if you’re not truly planning a career in Horticulture, pay attention as I’ve got some tips today to help you navigate the often murky waters of creating unity and harmony among the people you lead by building a high performance team, so you can get on with business.
+Though if you’re not truly planning a career in Horticulture, listen up as I’ve got some tips for you today to help you navigate the often murky waters of creating unity and harmony among the people you lead to help you build a high performance team to free you up to get on with business.

 Don’t be fooled into thinking that all praise is good praise for everyone, just because it could be for you, as often that’s not the case at all.